 The idea of a low sodium diet is to consume less salt.
-There are many sources of information.
-Sources may promote a fad or a personal theory.
+Information sources may promote a fad or a personal theory.
 Buyer beware.
 These resources are scientific and fact based:

 - The Low Sodium Program and other resources at Please Don’t Pass the Salt